Troubleshooting

 -

 Cluster accessibility - Ensure the cluster is accessible from the machine running the MCP server.
-If using Couchbase Capella, ensure the machine's IP is allowed in the cluster settings.
+If using Couchbase Capella, ensure the machine's IP is allowed in the cluster settings — required only when connecting over the public internet, not on a VPC or a private network to Capella.

 -